Huang Shu-kuang

-Huang Shu-kuang (黃曙光) is a Taiwanese admiral, who served as the Chief of the General Staff of the Republic of China Armed Forces after the decease of General Shen Yi-ming.
+Huang Shu-kuang (黃曙光) is a Taiwanese admiral, who served as the Chief of the General Staff of the ROC Armed Forces from 2020 to 2021, after the death of General Shen Yi-ming.
+Prior to his appointment, Huang served as Commander of the Navy, Chief of Staff of the Republic of China Navy and as commander of the Naval Fleet Command.